Schedule Number 21267

 - You will hone your HTML and CSS skills by making a deliberately ugly 1990s-style “homepage” for a fictional/literary character of your choosing.

-- You will submit a short essay (approx. 1000 words) or a Creative Intervention (with approx. 500 words of explanation).
-This assignment must be submitted in a digital web-based format.
+- You will submit a short critical essay (1250-1500 words) or Creative Intervention (with approx. 500 words of explanation) into one of the texts/debates we’ve studied this semester.
+This assignment must be submitted in a digital web-based format (i.e., either in HTML/CSS or as a Twine story).

 Final Project Plan (10%)